 The variables defined in this section contain information about the sensors in the shelf.
 This information is provided in the form of an SNMP table.
 Each entry in this table provides information about a single sensor.
-The table lists all sensors for which Full Sensor Records (SDR Type 01h) or Compact Sensor Records (SDR Type 02h) exist in the shelf.
+The table lists all sensors for which Full Sensor Records (SDR Type 01h), Compact Sensor Records (SDR Type 02h) or Event-Only Sensor Records (SDR Type 03h) exist in the shelf

-FRU device information variables have the following OID: <ROOT_OID>.3.1.<rpre><rpre>
+Sensor variables have the following OID: <ROOT_OID>.3.1.<var>.<ipmb_addr>.<seqnum>